Using skrebate

 In this example:

-• discrete_threshold=10 means features with more than 10 unique levels are considered continuous.
+• categorical_threshold=10 means features with more than 10 unique values are considered continuous.

 Manual feature type selection

-Alternatively, you can manually specify which features should be treated as categorical by providing their column indices using the categorical_features parameter.
-Note that if the categorical_features is provided, the discrete_threshold parameter would be ignored.
+Alternatively, you can manually specify which features should be treated as categorical by providing their column indices using the categorical_features hyperparameter.
+Note that if categorical_features is provided, the categorical_threshold hyperparameter is ignored.

 Example: